num2k/stosh/documents/API.md

 ### onChange(callback)

-- Callback when value changes in another tab/window
+- The callback is executed when a value is changed within the current instance using methods like `set`/`remove`/`clear` (applies to all storage types).
+- The callback is also executed when a `localStorage` or `sessionStorage` value is changed in other tabs/windows (Changes in IndexedDB and Cookie are not propagated to other tabs).
-- Supports both sync and async callbacks
+- Supports both synchronous and asynchronous callbacks.

 ```ts
 storage.onChange(async (key, value) => {